 Below is the Recognized Obligation Payment Schedule 13-14 (ROPS 13-14A) for the Successor Agency commitments.
-It has been certified by the Santa Cruz County Auditor-Controller and approved by the Department of Finance.
+All obligations were originally certified by the Santa Cruz County Auditor-Controller and approved by the Department of Finance.
 Future payments made to the Successor Agency from property tax proceeds, Redevelopment Property Tax Trust Fund (RPTTF) payments, will be used to pay these officially approved and recognized obligations.
 The RPTTF is isolated and accounted for in a separate fund as required by law.